ALCÁZAR

 IDOLS

-Apart from big idols that have played in CE Europa's long history and that most "escapulats" know, such as charismatic striker Cros, there are also some other footballers in our club who our supporters have seen as idols such as: Pelaó, Maurici, Tomàs, Capella, Ventura...
-We talk about players such as Bonaventura Pelaó (from the club's creation until the end of 1910), Maurici and Deprius (in the complicated 30s decade) Serracant (40s) "Nené" Fernández (50s), Duró and Tomàs (60s), Capella and Ventura (80s and 90s) or Delmàs (2000).
-The two actual players carrying this escapulat spirit are, without any doubt, captain Àlex Cano and Alberto González.
+Apart from big idols that have played in Europa’s long history and that most escapulats know, such as charismatic striker Cros, there are also some other footballers in our club who our supporters have regarded as idols.
+Think of players such as Bonaventura Pelaó (first years), Cándido Mauricio and Joan Deprius (in the complicated 1930s), Carles Serracant (1940s), Pepe Mauri (1950s), Josep Duró and Llibert Tomàs (1960s), Carles Capella and Ventura Gómez (1980s and 1990s) or Àlex Delmàs and Xavi Lucas (2000s).
+The two players from the 2020s carrying this escapulat spirit are, without any doubt, Àlex Cano and Alberto González.

 JOSEP ROVIRA

-Josep Maria Rovira, known by all as Pep Rovira, has been an example of sport professionality and responsibility during his long football career, always keeping the illusion of an "amateur" heart.
-Rovira was the goalkeeper for CE Europa for ten seasons (1969-1980).
-He played 375 with the "escapulada" shirt: 307 league matches, 11 Cup matches and 57 friendly and tournament games.
-Years later, as a football trainer for CE Europa, during 1993-1994, he achieved promotion to Second Division B playing against Pinoso CF. Pep Rovira is, in little words, an "europeista" from head to toes.
+Josep Maria Rovira Torres, known by all as Pep Rovira, has been an example of sports professionalism and responsibility during his long football career, always staying loyal to the ‘amateur’ spirit of our sport.
+Rovira was Europa’s goalie for 10 seasons (1970-1980).
+He played 375 games in the Sardenya: 307 league matches, 11 Cup matches, and 57 friendly and tournament games.
+During 1993-1994, he was the trainer that brought Europa promotion to Segunda División B. Pep Rovira is, summarizing, an ‘europeista’ from head to toes.

 KIRBY

-Just about to start the 1922/23 season, CE Europa's chairman, Joan Matas, had already defined most of the team structure which would later become champions.
-However, an essential piece was still missing at the club, the manager's figure who could bring up all the players together.
-For this reason, English manager Mr. Ralph Kirby was appointed as the manager for CE Europa; he introduced modern and revolutionary game styles which gave the team a better improvement which the team was lacking.
-Man of little words, Mr. Kirby had played in his youth years as a winger for Fulham FC.
-During his years' training CE Europa, he guided the team to win a Campionat de Catalunya and become a runner-up at the Copa del Rey against Athletic Bilbao.
-All of this success happened the same year he arrived, season 1922/23, which situated the club on the first-class level in Catalonia and Spanish State.
+Just before the start of the 1922-23 season, CE Europa’s president, Joan Matas, had already defined most of the team structure, which would later end up as the best one in Catalonia.
+However, an essential piece was still missing at the club: the manager’s figure, someone who could bring all the players together.
+That’s why English manager Ralph Kirby was appointed as the trainer of our team.
+He introduced modern and revolutionary game styles and tactics, something the team was lacking.
+A man of little words and without the slightest knowledge of Spanish or Catalan, Mr. Kirby guided the team to win a Catalan Championship and to become a runner-up at the Copa del Rey against Athletic Bilbao.
+Perhaps Kirby was the last element that Europa needed to flourish.

 LEAGUE